ankostis/rdechecker/README.rst

 *rdechecker* validates files generated from Real-Driving-Emissions cycle tests, before those files are submitted to monitoring bodies.
-Optionally, package and compress those files in a single HDF5 archive.
+Optionally, archive and compress those files in a single HDF5 archive.

 At the moment, the project was just created.